tdwg/website/content/pages/about/executive/nominations/index.md

 page_order: 2
 ---

-**Nominations for the open positions will be posted here shortly after the 2021 annual conference.**
+**Nominations for the open positions will be posted here as they are received and finalized shortly after the 2021 annual conference.**

 ## Treasurer